rubenwiersma/deltaconv/README.md

 }
 ```

-Some of the farthest point sampling code rely on Geometry Central:
+Some of the farthest point sampling code relies on Geometry Central:
 ```bib
 @misc{geometrycentral,
   title = {geometry-central},